Patient Privacy Issues with Unencrypted Email

-We have scoured the internet for real-life examples on the use of emails in medical scenarios, the better to be able to convince our readers of the points we have made in past posts about the perils and pitfalls of using unsecured emails for communications.
+We have scoured the internet for real-life examples of emails in medical scenarios to convince our readers of our points in past posts about the perils and pitfalls of using unencrypted emails for communications.
 Email is one of the oldest (some even refer to it as “legacy”) tools in our always-connected, digital world.
-However, its use between patients and their medical providers and amongst doctors and their business associates can be fraught with issues that may violate the provisions of the Health Insurance Portability and Accountability Act (HIPAA).
+However, its use between patients and their medical providers and between doctors and their business associates can be fraught with issues that may violate the Health Insurance Portability and Accountability Act (HIPAA) provisions.

 “…allows covered health care providers to communicate electronically, such as through e-mail, with their patients, provided they apply reasonable safeguards when doing so.”

-An imperfect understanding of patients’ privacy concerns, lack of proficiency in using computers or access to them, misguided policies on usage – all these play a part in HIPAA privacy breaches.
+An imperfect understanding of patients’ privacy concerns, lack of proficiency in using computers or access to them, and misguided policies on usage play a part in HIPAA privacy breaches.
 The consequences of such breaches can be quite burdensome for the medical provider.

 Medical providers often forget (or might even be unaware of) “reasonable safeguards” that can easily be implemented to prevent emails from leaking information that patients might consider as compromising their privacy.
-By analyzing some real life examples of how email is used (well, actually misused) in practice, we hope this post can convince you of reasonable safeguards that can make email a useful and efficient part of your workflow while conforming to HIPAA.
+By analyzing real-life examples of how email is used (well, actually misused) in practice, we hope this post can convince you of reasonable safeguards to make email a valuable and efficient part of your workflow while conforming to HIPAA.

-How insecure emails “leak” PHI, and how to avoid it
+How unencrypted emails “leak” PHI, and how to avoid it

-In what ways can emails “leak” protected electronic Protected Health Information (ePHI)?
-Let us count the ways, by categorizing and analyzing use cases taken from actual practice in the field.
+How can unencrypted emails “leak” electronic Protected Health Information (ePHI)?
+Let us count the ways to categorize and analyze use cases taken from actual practice in the field.

-These are examples of messages sent from one party to another without any expectation of email responses on the subject.
+These are examples of messages sent from one party to another without expecting email responses from the subject.

-- A doctor’s office sends an unencrypted email to a patient reminding her of a forthcoming appointment with a particular doctor on a certain date.
+- A doctor’s office sends an unencrypted email to a patient reminding her of an upcoming appointment with a particular doctor on a specific date.
 (One variant to this includes adding an opt-out for receiving this type of email.
 Another includes piggy-backing information about any unpaid balances.)

-- A medical practice’s answering service sends unencrypted email to the practice with information about calls from patients, including their name, contact phone number and reasons for the call.
+- A medical practice’s answering service sends an unencrypted email to the practice with information about calls from patients, including their names, contact phone numbers, and reasons for the call.

 - A doctor emails a “thank you” note to a person for referring a new patient, naming the latter.